Information on RCUK grant reporting via Researchfish.

 Who needs to make a Researchfish submission?

-From 2016, both students and staff who are RCUK funded are required to make a submission.
+Both students and staff who are UKRI funded are required to make a submission.
 Submissions need to be made for any grants that are either current or have ended in the last five years.
-Everyone who is required to submit should be emailed by RCUK, but if you are uncertain if this applies to you, or which grants you need to submit for, please email the KM team email@example.com.
+Everyone who is required to submit should be emailed by UKRI, but if you are uncertain if this applies to you, or which grants you need to submit for, please email the Informatics RDM team: firstname.lastname@example.org.

 Only the grant holder can make the submission in Researchfish.